Dimensions for Archery

 - There is a clearly visible straight line on the ground, called the shooting line and archers only launch their arrows standing astride this line.

 - In target archery there is only one shooting line for all archers, even if they are not shooting the same distances.
 Targets may be placed at different distances for different target lanes.

 - There are target lanes, perpendicular to the shooting line and archers shoot only in the target lane corresponding to their place on the shooting line.

 - Archers aim continuously toward their target when drawing their bow.
 The bow must not be drawn in such a way that if the string was accidentally released the arrow would fly out of the safety zone.

 Field of play layout

 A waiting line is marked at least 5m behind the shooting line.
-A media line is marked one meter in front of the waiting line.
+There must be a minimum of 5m between the shooting line and waiting archers.

 Barriers for the public are erected to keep spectators safe.
 These barriers must be:

 - At least 20m away from the sides of the first and last target set at 90m.

 - At least 50m beyond the 90m target line.